web-dave/webdave.de/src/assets/posts/angular-elements.md

 ### Events

-You can create CustomEvents like in every Javascript environment.
-So nothing special.
+You can create and use a custom event, by using the `CustomEvents` constructor, like any other Javascript event.
+So nothing special!

 ```typescript
 this.dispatchEvent(